Welcome!

 I run the GMU Linguistics Language Documentation Lab.
 Email me if you would like to be added to the mailing list.

 I do fieldwork on St. Lawrence Island/Central Siberian Yupik on St. Lawrence Island, Alaska; and on Scottish Gaelic and varieties of Scottish English in Scotland.
+I am committed to a community-centered model of linguistic fieldwork and documentation.

 I completed my Ph.D. in Linguistics at the University of Arizona in 2012.
 My dissertation focused on the semantics of grammatical aspect, with data from Scottish Gaelic and English.
 I completed my B.A. in Classical Studies at Carleton College in 2005.
 During my time at Carleton I also studied Linguistics, and I began my graduate studies in Linguistics in the fall of 2006.
 I received my M.A. in Linguistics at the University of Arizona in May 2008.
 I was previously a Visiting Assistant Professor at the University of Illinois at Urbana-Champaign and a Mellon Post-Doctoral Fellow at Wheaton College in Norton, Massachusetts.